apiel/zicBox/NOTE.md

 - TODO master track
 - TODO perform / grid effect / scatter effect

-- FIXME fix sequencer counter, when one track is on pause it should keep counting to stay sync with other running track

 - TODO speed up compile time
   - cross compile for rpi directly on laptop